juandagilc/Audio-Effects/README.md

 ![Panning](Screenshots/Panning.png)

 # Clone and build
-These plugins are implemented using [JUCE](https://juce.com/), which provides a framework for building audio plugins for various platforms (Windows and macOS), and in multiple formats (VST, AU, RTAS, and AAX), as well as standalone applications.
-The VST SDK by [Steinberg Media Technologies GmbH](https://www.steinberg.net/en/company/developers.html) is needed to build the plugins in the VST format.
-Instructions to make JUCE aware of the VST SDK can be found in the [JUCE website](https://juce.com/doc/tutorial_create_projucer_basic_plugin#tutorial_create_projucer_basic_plugin_download/).

-You can run the following commands in the terminal to clone this repository and to checkout the latest versions of JUCE and the VST SDK that were used to build all the projects:
+These plugins are implemented using [JUCE](https://juce.com/), which provides a framework for building audio plugins for various platforms (Windows and macOS), and in multiple formats (VST, AU, RTAS, AAX, etc.), as well as standalone applications.
+You can run the following commands in the terminal to clone this repository and to checkout the latest version of JUCE that was used to build all the projects:
 ```
 git clone https://github.com/juandagilc/Audio-Effects.git
 cd Audio-Effects/